Tisciit/hello-world/README.md

 # hello-world

-Hi I´m Tisciit, playing around with some javascript and p5, trying to extend my experience in web developing.
+Hi I´m playing around with some javascript and p5, trying to extend my experience in web developing.

+This is a test of mine doing some git commands

+yes